 If the sportsbook stops taking wagers on odds – typically after a notable injury or trade rumors – those odds are off the board.

 A parlay is a single wager composed of multiple wagers.
-At BetMGM, you can create your own parlay by adding several bets to your bet slip and placing one wager, select a pre-package parlay like a Cross Sport Parlay, or place one bet on a One Game Parlay.
+At BetMGM, you can create your own parlay by adding several bets to your bet slip and placing one wager, selecting a pre-package parlay like a Cross Sport Parlay or placing one bet on a Same Game Parlay.

 Occasionally offered as a promotion, parlay insurance protects against devastation.
 If you hit on the first four legs of a five-leg parlay but miss on the fifth leg, parlay insurance could refund your betting stake.